Mega Menu

 Ensuring exceptional circumstances are granted to those affected by the conflict.
 Saranya, your Equality, Liberation and Access Officer, has been in touch with the EC team who have made assurances around this as long as students can provide proof of impact.

 Bringing together affected students and university senior leaders.
-Following conversations with the Vice Chancellor and senior university colleagues, Saranya, your Equality, Liberation and Access Officer has been facilitating direct dialogue between affected students and management.
-The first meeting went well, and there will be another held in due course.
+Following conversations with the Vice Chancellor and senior university colleagues, Saranya, your Equality, Liberation and Access Officer has been facilitating conversations between the Vice Chancellor and Palestinian students this term to discuss the issues they are facing.
+While this hasn’t been easy, we hope the University is keen to learn from these conversations and that we can create a safer campus for our Palestinian students.

 Student Activity

-On Thursday 8 February, JSoc will be taking part in a nationwide Challah Bake for Hostages in Gaza.
+On Thursday 8 February, JSoc took part in a nationwide Challah Bake for Hostages in Gaza.
 Contact JSoc directly for the ticket link.

 The Bristol SU Volunteering and Fundraising Network, alongside different student groups hosted a Palestine Fundraising Fair on Tuesday 6 February.
 This raised over £2,500 for Medical Aid for Palestinians.